RAFDigital/CasualtyForms/README.md

     sudo chmod -R g+w *

+### Scheduled tasks

 For the scheduled tasks to work you will need to add one entry into your crontab file.
 Edit your crontab file by executing `crontab -e` then add the following line to the end of the file.

     * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

+### Mail

+The mail is currently being sent with `sendmail`.
+Install on the server using your `apt-get` package manager.

+    sudo apt-get install sendmail